 Now a second case against the National Maternity Hospital has been settled for €10 million, following an eight year battle.
 Ashton Shiels Flynn, through his mother Michelle, sued the NMH over the circumstances of his birth.
 The court heard it was only the second case to come before the courts seeking to establish an alleged link between autism and alleged hypoxic event during delivery.

 As scientific research progresses causation factors will become a lot clearer and it seems likely that there will be a lot more of these type of cases as families investigate causation of autism and developmental delay.

 Key areas of negligence identified

-The writer was recently at a clinical negligence conference in the UK and the main burgeoning areas of alleged negligence areas linking autism to birth would be preeclampsia, failure to intervene in delivery, instrumental delivery and delay in undergoing c-section.
+According to David O’Malley, who recently attended a clinical negligence conference in the UK on the issue, “the main burgeoning areas of alleged negligence areas linking autism to birth would be preeclampsia, failure to intervene in delivery, instrumental delivery and delay in undergoing c-section”.